igor47/blog/posts/rivian-initial-review.md

 Okay, so, I'm a software guy.
 This car is chock full of software.
-And -- it's just the worst.
+And -- it's pretty bad.
 It's buggy as all hell.

 I gave some examples already, such as the tailgate light or the display not staying off, or the nav being unreliable.